tlwl19/EGL314/README.md

 <br>

-This is to make both the canvas and grid to all white:
+This is to make both the canvas and grid to all white :
 ```
 def allwht():
   for r in range (32):